Mining in Roman Britain: Coal

+Salt

+In Britain, lead salt pans were used by the Romans at Middlewich, Nantwich and Northwich and excavations at Middlewich and Nantwich have revealed extensive salt-making settlements.
+Roman soldiers were partly paid in salt.
+It is said to be from this that we get the word soldier – 'sal dare', meaning to give salt.
+Salt would've also been used for food.

 Working conditions

 Some miners may have been slaves, but skilled artisans were needed for building aqueducts and leats as well as the machinery needed to dewater mines and to crush and separate the ore from barren rock.
 Reverse overshot water-wheels were used to lift water, and sequences of such wheels have been found in the Spanish mines.
 A large section of a wheel from Rio Tinto can be seen in the British Museum, and a smaller fragment of a wheel found at Dolaucothi shows they used similar methods in Britain.

 The working conditions were poor, especially when using fire-setting under ground, an ancient mining method used before explosives became common.
 It involved building a fire against a hard rock face, then quenching the hot rock with water, so that the thermal shock cracked the rock and allowed the minerals to be extracted.
 The method is described by Diodorus Siculus when he discussed the gold mines of Ancient Egypt in the first century BC, and at a much later date by Georg Agricola in his De Re Metallica of the 16th century.
 Every attempt was made to ventilate the deep mines, by driving many long adits for example, so as to ensure adequate air circulation.
 The same adits also served to drain the workings.